sjbylo/lab-ocp4/workshop/content/exercises/80-day-two-ops.md

-In this lab you will learn how to manage your application.
+In this lab you will learn how to scale the application, manage the deployment process and execute a blue/green deployment.

- - ``FIXME:  This lab is not complete (Steve).  it is mant as a "filler", if they get this far they can still do something.
-If I get time I'll fix it up.``

-... scale the application, deploy a new version and execute a blue/green deployment.

  - Note: ``This lab is optional.``